carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ### DSL2

-Nextflow (version > 20.07.1) provides a syntax extension to the original DSL, DSL2.
-DSL2 allows the definition of workflow modules and further simplifies the writing of complex data analysis pipelines.
+Nextflow (version > 20.07.1) provides a revised syntax to the original DSL, known as DSL2.
+The DSL2 syntax allows the definition of workflow modules and further simplifies the writing of complex data analysis pipelines.

-To enable this feature you need to defined the following directive at the beginning of your workflow script:
+To enable this feature you need the following directive at the beginning of your workflow script:

 ~~~
 nextflow.enable.dsl=2